hungao/kendo-docs/api/javascript/dataviz/ui/chart.md

 ### series.visual `Function`

 A function that can be used to create a custom visual for the points.
-Applicable for bar and column series.
+Applicable for bar, column, rangeBar, rangeColumn and waterfall series.
 The available argument fields are:

 * rect - the `kendo.geometry.Rect` that defines where the visual should be rendered.
 * options - the point options.